Katherinedsc/data-science/README.md

 - B.S., Business Management | Universidad Austral de Chile (_October 2018_)

 ## Work Experience
-**Business Data Analyst - Freelance Consultant @ Clients: Upwork, Utest. (_11/2020 - 06/2023_)**
+**Bilingual Data Analyst & Market Research Specialist - Freelance Consultant @ Clients: Upwork, Utest, Usertesting. (_11/2020 - 06/2023_)**
-- Conducted comprehensive market research by collecting, organizing, and analyzing industry-specific data.
-- Designed and developed data dashboards using several tools and libraries, including RStudio, Python ( with libraries like Matplotlib, Seaborn, and Plotly), Tableau, and Power BI.
-- Developed and executed various manual testing scenarios for AI projects on human behavior recognition using (iOS) and exceptionally documented the process to perform functional testing of the application.
+- Analyzed market trends using Excel, processed customer reviews with Python, and segmented records using SQL for targeted marketing.
+- Interacted with over 50 clients to discern their individual data analysis needs, providing customized solutions aligned with their specific business goals.
+- Created and deployed interactive visualization dashboards using Tableau and Excel, facilitating data-driven presentations for key stakeholders.
+- Led bi-weekly meetings to foster effective communication and collaboration, including the creation of regular reports.

 **Course Coordinator @ University of Galway (_01/2022 - 05/2022_)**
 - Conducted online sessions for 20 students and their business mentors, fostering the development of exceptional business ideas.